-Site Targeting was on the short list for the 2014 Scrip Award for Best Technological Development in Clinical Trials
+Site Targeting was on the short list for the 2014 Scrip Award for Best Technological Development in Clinical Trials.

 The Client